tweag/HaskellR/docs/how-to-analyze-r-values.md

 structural equality, `x == y` implies `Char x == Char y`.

 However, we need a notion broader still.
-Equality on two values of uniform type is too restrictive for `HExp` which is a GADT.
+Equality on two values of uniform type is too restrictive for `HExp`, which is a GADT.
 Consider symbols, which can be viewed using the `Symbol` constructor:

 ```Haskell